beckerlabs/portfolio/README.md

 # beckerlabs - My portfolio website
 This repository contains my (pretty barebones) portfolio website.
 I've created a number of these over the years, but this is the first one to use Golang as the backend.
+This webpage includes some blog posts, which are written with Markdown and rendered into HTML.

 ## Technologies Used